kameshsampath/argo-hello-world/README.md

 Wait for few mins for the application to be synchronized, a successful sync will have `knative` application on argocd dashboard

-The following sections ensure all the required infrastructure components are up and running,

-### Knative

 ```shell
 watch kubectl get pods -n knative-serving